 Put yourself in a place where it is easy for you to ask questions.
 An environment that is welcoming of curiosity is a great one for intelligent minds to thrive.
 Remove any barrier that could stop you from being curious.

-10. Surround Yourself with the Right Contacts
+10. Surround Yourself With the Right People

-Here’re some examples of the people to surround yourself with:
+Here are some examples of the people to surround yourself with:

 - One person with more experience in your future goals.